Southeast Missouri Regional Port director to retire

 He’ll be replaced by Cary Harbison, who’s been working as assistant director since 2016.

-She takes over July 1st.
+Harbison takes over July 1st.